About us Back to top

 Chief Executive and Founder

-Natasha developed the concept of Unlocked Graduates while working with Dame Sally Coates on her review into prison education, and has led the organisation from its inception in 2016.
-Since then, Unlocked Graduates has recruited hundreds of graduates to be prison officers, working with over 10,000 prisoners across the country.
+Natasha is founder and CEO at Unlocked Graduates.
+She developed the concept while working with Dame Sally Coates on her review into prison education, and has led the organisation from its inception in 2016.
+Since then, Unlocked Graduates has recruited over 500 graduates to be prison officers, working with over 10,000 prisoners across the country.

 Maria is an experienced graduate recruiter.
 As part of the start-up team for Think Ahead, a scheme to recruit graduates to be mental health social workers, she successfully recruited the first cohort of 100 to this new programme and built their brand so successfully that they appeared on the Times Top 100 graduate recruiters in their second year of recruitment.
 Before this, she was a recruiter for Teach First where she attracted 1 in 10 Oxford finalists to apply to the programme.
 Maria is also a Teach First Ambassador, having completed their Leadership Development Programme while teaching for two years in Birmingham.